Second Mortgage vs Home Equity Loan

 A home equity loan is a way to borrow money using the equity in your home as collateral.
 Since equity is the difference between your home’s value and what you owe on your first mortgage, a home equity loan lets you tap into that value to fund major expenses.

 You typically need at least 15-20% equity in your home and a solid credit history to qualify for a home equity loan.
 Lenders will also evaluate your income, debt-to-income ratio, and property value.
+If you apply for a self-employed home equity loan, lenders will evaluate bank statements in lieu of traditional income documentation.

 Home Equity Loan vs HELOC

-The key difference is flexibility when comparing a HELOC vs. other second mortgage options like a HELOAN.
+The key difference is flexibility when comparing a HELOC vs other second mortgage options like a HELOAN.
 While a HELOAN gives you fixed monthly payments and a set interest rate, a HELOC often comes with variable interest rates and payments that depend on how much you borrow.
 There are fixed-rate HELOC programs available but they require drawing on the line in full at initial funding.

 Why Tap Into Your Home’s Equity?

 Tapping into your home’s equity can provide you with the funds you need for various important expenses.
+Leveraging your home equity can be a flexible way to cover major expenses at a relatively low interest rate.

 Second Mortgages: Pros and Cons